What are the rules for day trading?

 If you exceed your day trading buying power with an opening transaction, any trade above the limit will need to be held overnight.
 If you close the position, you will also receive a day trade call and your account could be put on restrictions.

 • Day trade call: If you surpass the limit on your day trading buying power and close the position in the same day, your broker will issue a day trade call, requiring you to provide more funds to return the account to compliance.
-For pattern day trading designated accounts, you have four days to satisfy the call.
-During those four days, you may trade only twice your firm maintenance excess.
-If you don't meet the call, you'll be placed on a 90-day restriction period, during which you can only trade on a "cash available basis," which is the equivalent to your current firm maintenance excess, until you fund the call.
+For pattern day trading designated accounts, you have two days after settlement of the day trade.
+During this time, you may trade only twice your firm maintenance excess.
+If you don't meet the call, you'll be placed on a 90-day restriction period, during which you can only trade on a "cash available basis," which is the equivalent to your current firm maintenance excess, until you satisfied the call.
 Time and tick will also be unavailable.
-For non-pattern day trader accounts, if the day trade call is not satisfied within the four business days, the account will be restricted for 90 days.
-Further restrictions can also occur for frequent unmet day trade calls.
+If you are a non-pattern day trader, you won't be restricted until incurring three unmet day trade calls within a 12-month period.
+Once restricted and the day trade call is not satisfied, the account will remain restricted for 90 days.
+Funds deposited to meet a day trade call must remain in the account for two full business days, not including the date of deposit.

 When you purchase securities, you may pay for the securities in full, or if your account has been established as a margin account with the margin lending program, you may borrow part of the purchase price from Merrill.
 If you choose to borrow funds for your purchase, Merrill's collateral for the loan will be the securities purchased, other assets in your margin account, and your assets in any other accounts at Merrill.
 If the securities in your margin account decline in value, so does the value of the collateral supporting your loan, and, as a result, we can take action, such as to issue a margin call and/or sell securities in any of your accounts held with us, in order to maintain the required equity in your account.
 If your account has a Visa® card and/or checks, you may also create a margin debit if your withdrawals (by Visa card, checks, preauthorized debits, FTS or other transfers) exceed the sum of any available free credit balances plus available money account balances (such as bank deposit balances or money market funds).
 Please refer to your account documents for more information.